jamesdbrock/purescript-parsing-replace/README.md

-__parsing-string-replace__ is for finding text patterns, and also for replacing or splitting on the found patterns.

 __parsing-string-replace__ is for finding text patterns, and also replacing or splitting on the found patterns.
 This activity is traditionally done with regular expressions,